microsoft/dstoolkit-mlops-v2/docs/how-to/GettingStarted.md

 * Your team has an Azure Subscription within which to host Model Factory.
 If you don't have an Azure subscription, create a free account  by following this link.
 [Free Azure Subscription](https://azure.microsoft.com/en-us/free/search/?ef_id=_k_67e7bdd2a501151df8d8d83b02edc75b_k_&OCID=AIDcmm5edswduu_SEM__k_67e7bdd2a501151df8d8d83b02edc75b_k_&msclkid=67e7bdd2a501151df8d8d83b02edc75b)

-* You have created a service connection using workload identity federation to be used to operate the infrastructure, and AML build and ci pipelines.
+* You have created a service connection using workload identity federation to be used to operate the infrastructure, and AML build and CD pipelines.
 [Connect to Azure by using an Azure Resource Manager service connection](https://learn.microsoft.com/en-us/azure/devops/pipelines/library/connect-to-azure?view=azure-devops).
 The above process will automatically create the federated credential needed to run Azure Pipelines, however, it will be necessary to add two more federated credentials to support github actions workflows.
 Follow the instructions on this page to setup two federated credentials, [Use GitHub Actions to connect to Azure](https://learn.microsoft.com/en-us/azure/developer/github/connect-from-azure?tabs=azure-portal%2Cwindows#add-federated-credentials).
 Create one federated credential using Pull Request as entity type, and one using Branch as entity type and specifying the root branch in your repository.

 * You have granted the service principal above, at least Contributor, and User Access Administrator on the target subscription in Azure.